DSIN-INSA-Strasbourg/Hermes/README.md

   - [ ] contributing to core
 - [x] Write functional tests
 - [ ] Write more tests
-- [ ] (Maybe) Implement data consistency check when initsync sequence is met on an already initialized client (clients)
 - [x] (Maybe) Force remote primary keys in client datamodel.
 Requires a lot of troubleshooting to safely update "internal" attrnames and values on Dataschema primary key change: in Datasources and Errorqueue
+- [ ] (Maybe) Provide information allowing client plugins to determine whether a handler is called following the reception of an event or for a retry after an error
+- [ ] (Maybe) Reduce RAM consumption by storing the cache in a SQLite database, which would allow loading objects only on demand, and no longer systematically
+- [ ] (Maybe) Design a generic way to handle adding a client whose target already contains data
+- [ ] (Maybe) Implement data consistency check when initsync sequence is met on an already initialized client (clients)
 - [ ] (Maybe) Implement a check to ensure clients subclasses required types and attributes are set in datamodel

 ## Contributing